 We realise that Springfree trampolines can be complex to put up.
-Please remember to read instructions and watch online video’s prior to installation, for installation issues that cannot be resolved please call our installation officer who will be able to provide you with support over the phone.
+Please remember to read instructions and watch online video’s prior to installation, for installation issues that cannot be resolved Please contact us in the first instance so we can assist you with the installation.
+1800 586 772.

 We have put together some frequently asked questions with some advice as well as specific video tips for each model: